dscho/xkcd/content/comics/2024-10-21-temperature-scales.md

 ---
 Temperature Scales

-[A table with five columns, labelled: Unit, Water freezing point, Water boiling point, Notes, and Cursedness.
+[A table with five columns, labelled: "Unit", "Water freezing point", "Water boiling point", "Notes", and "Cursedness".
 There are eleven rows below the labels.]

 [Row 1:] Celsius, 0, 100, Used in most of the world, 2/10